Communication stack

 siliXcon network topology

 The YOS communication stack is organized into a layered architecture designed to fully abstract the application from the underlying physical interface.
-Regardless of whether the device communicates over CAN bus, UART, USB, Bluetooth, or UDP/IP, the same protocol operates identically — only the link layer adapts to the specific transport medium.
+Regardless of whether the device communicates over CAN bus, UART, USB, Bluetooth, or UDP/IP, the same protocol operates identically — only the physical and link layers adapt to the specific transport medium.
 This allows firmware and host tools to treat all interfaces uniformly.

-The stack is split into two configurable layers:
+The stack is split into three configurable layers:

 | Layer | Purpose | Configured by |